Coookei/Nextjs-Template/README.md

 #### Database

-- `pnpm prisma:generate` - generate the Prisma Client based on the current schema.
+- `prisma generate` - generate the Prisma Client based on the current schema.
-- `pnpm prisma:db:push` - sync the schema to the database without creating a migration.
+- `prisma db push` - sync the schema to the database without creating a migration (handy for local prototyping).
-- `pnpm prisma:migrate` - create and apply a migration in development.
+- `prisma migrate dev` - create a new migration from your schema changes and apply it in development.
+- `prisma migrate deploy` - apply any existing migrations in production.
-- `pnpm prisma:studio` - open Prisma Studio to browse and edit data.
+- `prisma studio` - open Prisma Studio to browse and edit data.

 #### Tooling